jacobhal/cyber-security/README.md

 --out <target-folder-for-vulnerability-reports> --proxyserver <proxy-network-address> --proxyport <proxy-port>
 ```

+> The tool needs to access the internet to download the latest vulnerability information.
+If you are on a company VPN you will need to define the proxy.

 > OWASP top ten Web application vulnerabilities: https://owasp.org/www-project-top-ten/

 > OWASP tool download link: https://owasp.org/www-project-dependency-check/